-Technological changes occur rapidly in our industry and our development of new products is critical to maintain our revenue.
+Technological changes occur rapidly in our industry and our development of new products and features is critical to maintain our revenue.
+New or disruptive technology from competitors or future competitors could decrease the amount of business from our current customers which represent a large majority of our revenue.

 The introduction by our competitors of products embodying new technologies and the emergence of new industry standards could render our existing products obsolete and unmarketable.
 Our future revenue growth and operating profit will depend in part upon our ability to enhance our current products and develop innovative new solutions to distinguish us from the competition and to meet customers' changing needs.
-Security-related product developments and technology innovations by others may adversely affect our competitive position and we may not successfully anticipate or adapt to changing technology, industry standards or customer requirements on a timely basis.
+Product developments and technology innovations by others may adversely affect our competitive position and we may not successfully anticipate or adapt to changing technology, industry standards or customer requirements on a timely basis.
+In addition, a substantial number of our competitors are much larger organizations with many more financial and human resources.